Iadvd/RetrocomputingZXSpectrum/MuChoEngine3.0Mod/README.md

-# MuCho Engine 3.0 Customization tryouts by Furillo Productions:
+# MuCho Engine 3.0 Customization tryouts by Furillo Productions.

 An example of application of these explanations here: https://furilloproductions.itch.io/the-dark-veil-el-velo-oscuro